 The writing center, just like any other device of education in this day and age, functions on the foundations laid by academia.
-Academia, of course, is a rather unfortunately corrupt system that has its roots in patriarchy, sexism, racism, homophobia, and ableism.
-I wonder if the fact that as I am writing this there is a red squiggly line under the words 'ableism' and ‘ableist’ only further illustrates my point.
+Academia, of course, is a somewhat corrupt system that has its roots in patriarchy, sexism, racism, homophobia, and ableism.
+I wonder if the fact that as I am writing this, there is a red squiggly line under the words' ableism' and 'ableist' only further illustrates my point.

 "The university erects steep steps to keep certain bodies and minds out.
 Second, to retrofit our structure for access, we add ramps at the sides of buildings and make accommodations to the standard curriculum.
 Still, disability can never come in the front."

-To this affect, students with ‘invisible’ disabilities (psychological afflictions such as depression, anxiety, ADD, OCD, or dyslexia, to name but a few) may feel pressured to ‘pass’ as normal in an effort to not feel ‘othered,’ or alienated by, academia and its spaces.
+To this effect, students with 'invisible' disabilities (psychological afflictions such as depression, anxiety, ADD, OCD, or dyslexia, to name but a few) may feel pressured to 'pass' as normal to not feel 'othered,' or alienated by, academia and its spaces.

-In league with this, Elston writes in her article “Psychological Disability and the Director’s Chair” that she has been cautious of acknowledging her own anxiety disorder, despite anxiety being the most common psychological disorder for American adults to be diagnosed with, because of the stigma psychological disorders bear in the world of academia.
-However, Elston recognizes this as a negative behavior, writing that “’passing’ in such a manner also problematically reinforces the ableist fantasy that diability and expertise are mutually exclusive categories when it comes to academic performance(s) such as writing and teaching.”
+In league with this, Elston writes in her article "Psychological Disability and the Director's Chair" that she has been cautious of acknowledging her anxiety disorder, despite anxiety being the most common psychological disorder for American adults to be diagnosed with, because of the stigma psychological disorders bear in the world of academia.
+However, Elston recognizes this as a negative behavior, writing that "' passing' in such a manner also problematically reinforces the ableist fantasy that disability and expertise are mutually exclusive categories when it comes to academic performance(s) such as writing and teaching."

-When writing tutors and, perhaps more importantly, writing center directors ‘pass’ in order to avoid being stigmatized, potential writing center clients are negatively impacted.
-If a student perceives the writing center as a place where the elite act as ‘remedial’ aids to failing students, they will believe that they must then convey a neurotypical, able-bodied, or able-minded appearance in order to avoid being stigmatized by tutors, who they do not perceive as being capable of understanding their struggles as a psychologically or physically differential learner.
+When writing tutors and, perhaps more importantly, writing center directors' pass' in order to avoid being stigmatized, potential writing center clients are negatively impacted.
+If a student perceives the writing center as a place where the elite act as 'remedial' aids to failing students, they will believe that they must then convey a neurotypical, able-bodied, or able-minded appearance.
+They do this to avoid being stigmatized by tutors, whom they do not perceive as being capable of understanding their struggles as a psychologically or physically differential learner.
 As Elston writes,

 The solution to this conundrum, then, seems at least on the surface level simple.
-Elston suggests that we encourage writing center tutors and directors with psychological and physiological differences to be honest and open about their struggles, especially with clients who suffer from the same setbacks or barriers.
+Elston suggests that we encourage writing center tutors and directors with psychological and physiological differences, to be honest, and open about their struggles, especially with clients who suffer from the same setbacks or barriers.
 Of course, this is easier said than done.
 Even if writing centers attempt to destigmatize psychological and physiological differences among students, there is no guarantee that the academia surrounding the writing center will take a similarly progressive approach.
-To cast off academic stigma in the writing center is to encourage a rebellion against academia as a whole, and while this is inarguably necessary in such circumstances, those enacting such rebellions must be prepared to face stigma along the way.
+To cast off academic stigma in the writing center is to encourage a rebellion against academia as a whole.
+While this is inarguably necessary for such circumstances, those enacting such rebellions must be prepared to face stigma along the way.

-Keedy and Vidaly, in their article “Product Chaos,” write together as authors with disabilities about their writing process and how disability and the writing process are one and the same for people who have learning differences, at least most of the time.
-To this end, Keedy and Vidaly write that it is necessary to acknowledge that neuro or physio atypical students (those with physical and psychological differences) will have different writing processes than neuro and physio typical students, and that these differing writing processes (processes of ‘productive chaos,’ as Keedy and Vidaly title them) should be worked with by tutors in order to encourage an equitable writing center.
+Keedy and Vidaly, in their article "Product Chaos," write together as authors with disabilities about their writing process and how disability and the writing process are the same for people who have learning differences, at least most of the time.
+To this end, Keedy and Vidaly write that it is necessary to acknowledge that neuro or physio-atypical students (those with physical and psychological differences) will have different writing processes than neuro and physio typical students and that these differing writing processes (processes of 'productive chaos,' as Keedy and Vidaly title them) should be worked with by tutors in order to encourage an equitable writing center.

 Keedy and Vidaly write that "Productive chaos means allowing and even anticipating writing not as a formulaic process but as a highly personal and productive, if sometimes painful, creative act."
 Elston writes of a similar need to encourage tutors to appreciate student individuality in the writing process, and this also works towards mediating some of the restrictions academia imposes upon learning differential students that Dolmage writes about.
 Additionally, working with learning differential students in a way that encourages and liberates them can be rewarding for tutors: Keedy and Vidaly write that "Embracing disability in supporting writers and writing is a many-layered intervention that sometimes comes together into an engaging work of art and always challenges our common definitions of the writing process."